alexichepura/chyk/README.md

 ---

-Chyk is a framework to build universal SPAs on TypeScript, React and InversifyJS.
+Chyk is a framework to build universal SPAs on TypeScript, React.

 ## Installing